-The VA appraisal process includes a high-level look at the property's health, safety, and marketability conditions.
+The VA appraisal process includes a high-level look at the property's health, safety and marketability conditions.
 It's not uncommon for the VA appraiser to uncover problems that need repairs before your loan can move forward.

-Many times these are small-ticket issues that require minimal time and money.
+Often these are small-ticket issues that require minimal time and money.
 But there are times when bigger and costlier problems arise.

 Needless to say, that can cause a VA purchase deal to collapse or lead would-be sellers to avoid accepting VA offers entirely.

 The reality is VA buyers can pay for home repairs needed to close a loan, even if they're issues related to the VA's Minimum Property Requirements.
 Guidelines and policies on how this works in practice can vary by lender.

 To be sure, if the VA appraisal indicates there are repairs needed, buyers should first ask the seller to cover these costs.
 But if the seller refuses and you want to keep the deal going, you may be able to pay for the repairs yourself.